The holidays are a good time to think about how you give.

 The pandemic is squeezing everyone one way or another.
 Admittedly, it’s hard to think about giving more or at all when there is so much financial insecurity in the world.

-Small changes to your own life can also reduce your negative impact on the environment and help others.
+Small changes to your own life can also reduce your impact on the environment and benefit others.

 Please email us to request more information about our services and Shannon Smith Living collaborations.

 Subscribe free to receive Shannon Smith Living every Monday.
 Get the latest tips, workouts, exclusive offers and community notifications.